Betty Archdale

-Helen Elizabeth Archdale (21 August 1907 – 1 or 11 January 2000) was an English-Australian sportswoman and educationalist.
+Helen Elizabeth Archdale (21 August 1907 – 11 January 2000) was an English-Australian sportswoman and educator.
 She was the inaugural Test captain of the England women's cricket team in 1934.
 A qualified barrister and Women's Royal Naval Service veteran, she moved to Australia in 1946 to become principal of The Women's College at the University of Sydney.
 She later served as headmistress of Abbotsleigh, a private girls' school in Sydney, and was an inaugural member of the Australian Council for the Arts.

 Early life

-Archdale was born in London, the daughter of Helen Archdale (née Russel), a suffragette who was at one time jailed for smashing windows at Whitehall, and was later renowned as a leading British feminist.
+Archdale was born in London, the daughter of Helen Archdale (née Russel), a suffragette who was at one time jailed for smashing windows at Whitehall and was later renowned as a leading British feminist.
 Her father was an Irish professional soldier in the British Army, who died in World War I when Archdale was eleven.
 Her godmother was Emmeline Pankhurst.
 Archdale attended Bedales School in Hampshire where she learned to play cricket and, thence, to St Leonards School in St Andrews, Fife.